top of page

 Research in neonatal care has led to remarkable advances in the care and lives of premature babies and their families.
 However, there are many more questions and more research to come.

-The European Foundation for the Care of Newborn Infants (EFCNI) outlines why involving parent representatives in research is vital and offers recommendations to make it happen.
+The Global Foundation for the Care of Newborn Infants (GFCNI) outlines why involving parent representatives in research is vital and offers recommendations to make it happen.
 Their position paper, Involvement of parent representatives in neonatal research, is an excellent resource.

 How to get in touch: